EminMammadzada/translate_messages_bot/README.md

 ### DETAILS

-This bot was coded in Python using pyTelegramBotAPI.
+This bot was created in Python using pyTelegramBotAPI.
 I used free tier of Microsoft Translator to create the "heart" of the program.
 I ran into certain issues with setting webhooks when deploying the project online, so at the moment it is constantly getting updates from telegram servers.
 In future versions this issue will be fixed for a more efficient way of communicating with telegram servers.